Verify that your Project is in the City of Miami

 - Once your application has been accepted, it will undergo review.
-NOTE: For a Building permit application it usually takes 14 business days for the first cycle of review to be completed.
+For a Building permit application, it can take up to 14 business days for the first cycle of review to be completed.

 - You will be notified (via email) if your application requires corrections.
 If so, address the concerns and upload any revised drawings and/or documents.

-- This process may need to be repeated several times before your application is accepted.
+- This process may need to be repeated several times before your application is approved.

 NOTE: You may modify the content of your file(s), but do not change the file names when you re-submit, unless you have been instructed to do so.